Carlosman1996/commsman/TASK.md

 TODO: Folders with execute button and results tab.
 Multiple requests are run at the same time

+TODO: Regression bug - When an item is added to a folder, all folders at same level in tree view are opened

 TODO: process raw data to extract registers from write multiple registers